neelsoumya/teaching_reproducible_science_R/README.md

 ## Code and lecture notes

-* Your data and your model decisions and your data filtering decisions will keep on changing.
+* Your data, your model decisions, parameters and your data filtering decisions will keep on changing.
 How do you know 6 months later what has changed?
 Document your code and your output and your design decisions all in one place.

 * Reproducible pipeline